migupl/vanilla-js-web-component-leaflet-geojson/README.md

 ## Web Components

 Web Components[^1] use three separate technologies together:
 - Custom Elements[^2].
-Quite simply, these are fully-valid HTML elements with custom templates, behaviors and tag names (e.g. <leaflet-map>) made with a set of JavaScript APIs.
+Quite simply, these are fully-valid HTML elements with custom templates, behaviors and tag names (e.g. <leaflet-geojson-map>) made with a set of JavaScript APIs.
 - Shadow DOM[^3].
 Capable of isolating CSS and JavaScript.
 This is defined in the Living Standard DOM specification.
 - HTML templates[^4].
 User-defined templates in HTML that aren’t rendered until called upon.